Hi. I'm Sebastian.

 Si Quaeris Peninsulam Amoenam Circumspice

-Coming to the Mitten State to work in photosynthesis research a decade ago revealed that there is a lot more to it than cars and snow.
+Coming to the Mitten State to work in photosynthesis research and staying for over a decade, revealed that there is a lot more to it than cars and snow.
 Very friendly and welcoming people (Trolls and Yoopers alike), the Lakes, going over the Bridge "Up North", lots of Nature, Dunes, Hiking, Fireflys, two Seasons - Winter and Road Construction, Indian Summer, Cherries, Apple Picking, Pop, Faygo, Tulips, Olds, the Henry Ford, Motown and so much more…

 Photography Landscapes